visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingHashingAndConsistentHashing.md

 According to consistent hashing rule, bob@example.com and mark@example.com are on server S2, smith@example.com and adam@example.com are on server S3 and alex@example.com and john@example.com are on server S1.

+In consistent hashing when a server is removed or added then the only key from that server are relocated.
+For example, if server S3 is removed then, all keys from server S3 will be moved to server S1 but keys stored on server S1 and S2 are not relocated.
+But there is one problem when server S3 is removed then keys from S3 are not equally distributed among remaining servers S1 and S2.
+They were only assigned to server S1 which will increase the load on server S1.

+To evenly distribute the load among servers when a server is added or removed, it creates a fixed number of replicas ( known as virtual nodes) of each server and distributed it along the circle.
+So instead of server labels S1, S2 and S3, we will have S10 S11…S19, S20 S21…S29 and S30 S31…S39.
+The factor for a number of replicas is also known as weight, depends on the situation.

+All keys which are mapped to replicas Sij are stored on server Si.
+To find a key we do the same thing, find the position of the key on the circle and then move forward until you find a server replica.
+If server replica is Sij then the key is stored in server Si.

+Suppose server S3 is removed, then all S3 replicas with labels S30 S31 … S39 must be removed.
+Now the objects keys adjacent to S3X labels will be automatically re-assigned to S1X and S2X.
+All keys originally assigned to S1 and S2 will not be moved.

+Similar things happen if we add a server.
+Suppose we want to add a server S4 as a replacement of S3 then we need to add labels S40 S41 … S49.
+In the ideal case, one-third of keys from S1 and S2 will be reassigned to S4.

 ### Referance